michael-rodriguez22/WEB-API-CHALLENGE-code-quiz/README.md

 # Code Quiz

 For this challenge, I was tasked with creating a timed coding quiz from scratch.
 I did not utilize any frameworks or libraries, and instead used this as an opportunity to refresh my skills with vanilla HTML, CSS, and Javascript.
-I utilized two javascript files linked in separate script tags to mimic some basic modularization.
-I also utilized a few utility classes, such as hoverable text and hoverable buttons, to mimic repeatable functionality found in CSS frameworks.
+I utilized two Javascript files linked in separate script tags to provide basic modularization of code that is normally achieved with tools like Node.
+I also used a few utility classes, such as rows and hoverable buttons, to replicate repeatable functionality found in CSS frameworks.

-This page is responsive, meaning it will look great on any device!
-This page also features an intuitive and interactive UI / UX design.
-Through certain specific onclick handlers, I was able to mimic features of Single Page Applications that can be built with tools like React.
+This page is responsive, meaning you can enjoy this user interface on any device.
+This page also has some advanced characteristics, such as maintaining the state of multiple factors at all times, and dynamically rendering interactive content based on that state.

-The user is presented with the rules of the quiz upon pageload.
+The user is presented with the rules of the quiz upon page load.
 Beginning the quiz starts a timer and presents a series of multiple choice questions.
 Users are able to save their scores to local storage upon completion of the quiz.

-Deployed site is viewable <a href="">here</a>.
+Deployed site is viewable <a href="https://mikeyrod22.github.io/WEB-API-CHALLENGE-code-quiz/">here</a>.
 Enjoy!

 ***